 Household

-(Household) My client’s daughter is an RN and she usually work 4 days on and 3 days off.
+The client’s daughter is an RN and she usually work 4 days on and 3 days off.
 She resides there part-time.
 She has a primary residence in another city.
 Should she be included in my client’s LIHEAP household?

 My client’s son lives 2 hours away from the city.
-He works in the city so he stays with my client during the week and goes home on the weekend.
+He works in the city so he stays with my client during the week goes home on the weekend.
 Is he a visitor?

 LIHEAP & ECAP